Breadcrumb

 Is a new mobile unit considered a new site?

 Yes.
 A new mobile unit that meets the definition of a service site and provides school-based services would be considered a new site unless the mobile unit is replacing an existing mobile unit.
-See the Scope of Project webpage for the definition of a service site.
+See Scope of Project for the definition of a service site.

 (Added: 3/2/2023)